Relative stability conditions on Fukaya categories of surfaces: Introduction

-On the other side (A-side) of mirror symmetry there have been many indications that stability conditions can recover geometric data encoded by the Fukaya category, in particular regarding questions about special Lagrangian geometry \citep{Joy,Smi}.
-In the main work \citep{HKK} that this paper references, Haiden, Katzarkov and Kontsevich look at stability conditions on the (wrapped) Fukaya category of a marked surface $\Sigma$, and show that the spaces of stability conditions on $\cF(\Sigma)$ are related to the geometry of quadratic differentials on $\Sigma$.
-The relation between moduli spaces of quadratic differentials and spaces of stability conditions already appeared in the work of Bridgeland and Smith \citep{bridgeland2015quadratic}.
+On the other side (A-side) of mirror symmetry there have been many indications that stability conditions on Fukaya categories can recover some geometric data, in particular information related to special Lagrangian geometry \citep{Joy,Smi}.
+In \citep{HKK}, Haiden, Katzarkov and Kontsevich look at stability conditions on the partially wrapped Fukaya category of a marked surface $\Sigma$, and show that the space of stability conditions on $\cF(\Sigma)$ is related to the geometry of quadratic differentials on $\Sigma$.
+The relation between moduli spaces of quadratic differentials and spaces of stability conditions already appeared in the work of Bridgeland and Smith \citep{bridgeland2015quadratic}, albeit for a different category.
+The relation between these two appearances of quadratic differentials for these related categories is explained in \cite{ikeda2018q}.